31 Aug How Long Does Methadone Stay in Your Urine?

 Over time, addicts require more of the drug at more frequent intervals just to feel the same high as they did when first starting out.
 It’s because the body has adapted to having the drug in its system and has thrown the physiology of the body off balance.

 Due to this constant craving for the drug, overdose is quite common and almost inevitable for addicts.
 Although it should be noted, overdose doesn’t only occur for those who have used for months or years.
 Overdose can happen to anyone at any time; whether it’s your first time to use or fortieth, a body’s reaction to methadone is unpredictable and may result in a critical situation.

 Overdose symptoms present as extreme drowsiness, clammy skin, slowed breathing and heart rate, and fainting.
 A person who has overdosed must seek emergency medical attention right away.

 Following an overdose or another primary factor, a person may choose to quit using methadone.
 However, once the body has become dependent on the drug when the person is no longer using, withdrawal symptoms will set in.
 Methadone and any other opiate make a person feel relaxed, euphoric, and pain-free.
 However, withdrawal symptoms may include muscle aches, spasms, shaking, and profuse sweating.

-Those who have attempted to tackle quitting on their own have usually relapsed because the symptoms are too much to bear.
+Those who have attempted to tackle quitting on their own usually relapsed because the symptoms are too much to bear.
 They may refrain from using for a day or two, but then resume old habits because the body is in too much pain.
-The first few days of drug withdrawal are the hardest, which is why it is strongly recommended to undergo this in a detox or rehab facility.
+The first few days of drug withdrawal are the hardest, which is why it is strongly recommended to undergo this in a medical detox or rehab treatment facility.